 The biboPPPLayer1Protocol object defines the layer 1 protocol to use for connections to/from this dialup partner.
 By default data_64k is selected.
-The list of possible layer 1 settings is shown below.
+The list of possible layer 1 settings is shown below .

-Layer 1 Protocol Comment

-data_64k Default setting.

-data_56k For connections over ISDN lines limited to 56k lbandwidth (e.g., calls to/from North America).

-Layer 1 Protocol Comment modem The actual layer 1 connection parameters are negotiated by the calling/receiving modems ^a . modem_profile_1 - modem_profile_8 The incoming/outgoing call to the specified partner uses the modem settings defined in the respective profile.
-Refer to the mdmProfileTable . ^a dovb Special setting for "Data over Voice Bearer" ^b v110_1200 - v110_38400 V.110 bit rate adaptation.
+Layer1Protocol Comment data_64k Default setting. data_56k For connections over ISDN lines limited to 56k lbandwidth (e.g., calls to/from North America). modem The actual layer 1 connection parameters are negoti- ated by the calling/receiving modems ^a . modem_profile_1 modem_profile_8 The incoming/outgoing call to the specified partner uses the modem settings defined in the respectve profile.
+Refer to the mdmProfileTable . ^a dovb Special setting for "Data over Voice Bearer" ^b a.Only for products with internal modems (BRICK-XL, V!CAS and XS-Office). b.Used mainly in N.America to allow data transfers over voice circuits (i.e., the digital call is initially setup using voice signalling).

+Layer1Protocol Comment v110_1200 v110_38400 V.110 bit rate adaptation.
 Identifies the settings to use (1200 baud, 8, N, 1 through 38400 baud, 8, N, 1) for calls to this partner.